-If you are eligible (see below), a federal law called the FMLA gives you the right to take up to 12 weeks of unpaid family or medical leave in a 12-month period.
+If you are eligible, a federal law called the FMLA gives you the right to take up to 12 weeks of unpaid family or medical leave in a 12-month period.
 FMLA leave is job-protected leave.
-This means your employer must give you back your same job or a nearly identical job at the end of your FMLA leave.
+This means your employer must give you back your same job or a job that is almost the same at the end of your FMLA leave.